MrDrProfNo/Friction-Circle-F26/README.txt

     - At the bottom of the window that pops up, click the Environment Variables button

-    - One of them will be called "Path".
+    - One of them will be called "PATH".
 Click on it, and click "Edit"

-    - It will give you a list of file-paths; two of them should lead to the Python folder; one will end at Python\Python35, the other at Python\Python35\Scripts.
+    - It will give you a list of file-paths; two of them should lead to the Python folder; one will end at Python\Python37, the other at Python\Python37\Scripts.
     The name of the folders may be slightly different; as long as it matches the actual filepath we're good.